Abortion access in the U.S.

 need to address.
 I believe the majority of people in this state are pro-life and

 would support this legislation."

-Both bills have been assigned to committees.
+Both bills were been assigned to committees.
 However, there is little time

-left to deal with the bills, so they are not expected to be voted upon in the
+left to deal with the bills, so they were not voted upon in the

 2006 regular session.
 1,2